timofeysie/flash/README.md

 ```

 And we are pretty much done.
 Create some notifications in Postman to test out the CRUD endpoints and see how it goes.

+You can find the full changes done in [this commit](https://github.com/timofeysie/flash/commit/c9d5ce28dc528f4b0aea81c13ca51a7b35a21568).

 ## Original Description